sdbds/AniDoc-for-windows/README.md

 We provide some test cases in  `data_test` folder.
 You can also try our model with your own data.
 You can change the lineart sequence and corresponding character design in the script `anidoc_inference.sh`, where `--control_image` refers to the lineart sequence and `--ref_image` refers to the character design.

+Currently our model expect 14 frames video as input, so if you want to colorize your own lineart sequence, you should preprocess it into 14 frames.

 ## Citation: